Policy Number: 115

 - leaves of absence without pay;

-- relinquishment of a tenure-track appointment to assume either a part-time adjunct or clinical appointment with pay;
+- relinquishment of a tenure-track appointment to assume either a part-time adjunct or part-time clinical appointment with pay;

-- development leave;
+- faculty development leave;

-- reassignment of duties outside the university.
+- reassignment of duties outside the University.

 Normally, requests for extension must be made in advance of the academic year for which the extension is desired and may be made no later than three months prior to the deadline for initiation of the mandatory review process to determine recommended award of tenure or notice, as provided under Section F below, that the next year will be the faculty member's terminal year of appointment.